Tencent/HunyuanDiT/README.md

 ## 🚀 Acceleration (for Linux)

-We provide TensorRT version of HunyuanDiT for inference acceleration (faster than flash attention).
+- We provide TensorRT version of HunyuanDiT for inference acceleration (faster than flash attention).
 See [Tencent-Hunyuan/TensorRT-libs](https://huggingface.co/Tencent-Hunyuan/TensorRT-libs) for more details.

+- We provide Distillation version of HunyuanDiT for inference acceleration.
+See [Tencent-Hunyuan/Distillation](https://huggingface.co/Tencent-Hunyuan/Distillation) for more details.

 ## 🔗 BibTeX
 If you find [Hunyuan-DiT](https://arxiv.org/abs/2405.08748) or [DialogGen](https://arxiv.org/abs/2403.08857) useful for your research and applications, please cite using this BibTeX: